FatalIdiot/simpleton/README.md

 - `Run(std::function<void(float dt)> Update)` - defines the game loop
 - `GetRenderer()` - returns a pointer to the Renderer instance
 - `GetInputs()` - returns a pointer to the Inputs instance
+- `GetLibrary()` - returns a pointer to the Resource Manager instance
 - `CaptureCursor(bool setCapture)` - captures the cursor inside the window
 - `GetTime()` - returns a `double` of time in seconds
 - `SetTime(double time)` - set the time in seconds